Penis filler: does it work & is it safe? Plus, alternatives

 Key takeaways

-• Penis fillers may increase girth by up to 1.5 inches, but they won’t change the length of your penis.
+• Penis fillers may increase girth by 1.5 inches (with some studies showing even greater increases), but they won’t change the length of your penis.

 • Men often report higher self-esteem and confidence after using penis filler.